How helpful was this page?

 Dec 21, 2020

-Each item and patron in your library is assigned a unique barcode that Alexandria uses for identification.
+Each copy and patron in your library is assigned a unique barcode that Alexandria uses for identification.
 A barcode can be scanned or typed into the Circulation command line.

 A typical barcode label consists of three pieces of information: